shearwavesplitter/AlpEventDownloader/README.md

 ## Requires python version 2.7

+## Important:

+# A bug causes back azimuths and incidence angles to be off by several degrees.
+For previously downloaded events these should be corrected before rotating

 ## About

 This script/functions act as a wrapper for the new fdsnws_fetch which is replacing arclink_fetch.
 Its main purpose is to list the stations and events for which data is missing or incomplete.